Sustainable use of resources is vital to reducing our environmental impact.

 Results

-• Nine posts consider water management to be a material issue and were therefore also assessed on questions related to water management.
+• Eight posts consider water management to be a material issue and were therefore also assessed on questions related to water management.
 The remaining posts provided evidence that water management is not considered to be material to their organisation’s business performance or substantively influence the assessments and decisions of stakeholders.

-Highlights of the group’s performance in 2022 include:
+Highlights of the group’s performance in 2023 include:

-• 20 posts engage at least some customers or suppliers on energy use in buildings and in vehicles
+• 14 posts engage at least some customers or suppliers on energy use in buildings and in vehicles

-• 17 out of 23 posts have a publicly stated target on energy use in vehicles, 17 posts have one on buildings, and 16 posts have one on water use in buildings
+• 22 out of 25 posts have a publicly stated target on energy use in vehicles, 22 posts have one on buildings, and 3 posts have one on water use in buildings

-• 19 posts engage employees on resource efficiency through working groups or joint management-worker committees
+• 24 posts engage employees on resource efficiency through working groups or joint management-worker committees

-• 19 of the group are involved in non-governmental organisations and initiatives, such as EV100
+• 18 of the group are involved in non-governmental organisations and initiatives, such as EV100

-• 15 participants' commitments are tied into senior executive financial rewards and incentives.
+• 13 participants' commitments are tied into senior executive financial rewards and incentives.

-IPC encourages posts to continue developing their approaches to Resource Efficiency, including continuing sharing best practice with other group members and discussing a range of resource efficiency issues, including future strategies, with key stakeholder groups, .
+IPC encourages posts to continue developing their approaches to Resource Efficiency, including continuing sharing best practice with other group members and discussing a range of resource efficiency issues, including future strategies, with key stakeholder groups.

 Renewable electricity